Final 2021 NBA Draft Big Board (v1.1.3a)

 13. Greg Brown, Texas

 Four guys who are all 6'8"-ish and can do at least one of defend the wing, pass, and shoot.
 All four have elite NBA names and come from schools that are immediately recognizable with one word.
-If Wagner was really named Frank and didn't have an NBA sibling with a punchable face he'd be eleven but he's not and he does so he slips down the board.
+Having discovered that Wagner is young and Murphy is old, I have flipped their rankings.

 I can't tell if these guys are wings or centers.
 If they're wings they go in the group above.
 If they're centers they would go lower.
 Could I determine this with a bare minimum of research?
 Maybe, but that would corrupt the entire exercise.
 I know Thor lived in Alaska at one point.
 Do you think people ask him if he knows Jewel?
 Probably not at this point.
 People probably asked Trajan Langdon that.

 ↓20.
 Cam Thomas, LSU

 ↓21.
 Keon Johnson, Tennessee

 ↓22.
 Chris Duarte, Oregon